Blog post from 2016

-I hold an MA from a well established and recognised university in the UK, but I can very honestly say it would't be the same without my CELTA and Delta skills.
-Many people in this field consider MAs to be more like “the history of cooking”, so to speak, while Delta is “real cooking”.
+I hold an MA from a well established and recognised university in the UK, but I can very honestly say it wouldn’t be the same without my CELTA and DELTA skills.
+Many people in this field consider MAs to be more like “the history of cooking”, so to speak, while DELTA is “real cooking”.
 So, answering your question, I think both qualifications have proven to be of a great importance in my teaching and training career.
-I would't be here, doing what I am doing, if it weren't for them.
+I wouldn’t be here, doing what I am doing, if it weren’t for them.

 Why do you think it is so important for English Language teachers to have a qualification such as the CELTA?

 Well, as a I said, you need to survive in the jungle.
 And, don’t get me wrong, it is a very nice jungle you want to live in, but a jungle in the end!
 Teaching is a very enriching and rewarding career, but one that people need training for.